AddisonAdams/AddisonAdams.github.io/talks.md

-As a feline statistician, I have had the opportunity to present my research at various academic conferences and seminars.
+I have had the opportunity to present my research at various academic conferences and seminars.
 Here are some examples of my recent talks:

-- Cats vs Dogs: A Statistical Analysis of Pet Ownership
-  - Presented at the Annual Conference of the Society for Applied Statistics, 2022.

-- Meow!
-Understanding Cat Vocalization with Machine Learning
+- Comparing Normal and Binary D-Optimal Designs by Statistical Power
-  - Presented at the International Conference on Artificial Intelligence, 2021.
+  - Presented at the Joint Statstical Meeting, 2023.

-- Bayesian Analysis of Litter Box Behavior in Multi-cat Households
+- Comparing Normal and Binary D-Optimal Designs by Statistical Power
-  - Presented at the Joint Statistical Meetings, 2020.
+  - Presented at DATAWorks, 2023.

+- Transforming Post-Secondary Education in Mathematics Conference Panelist Mountain Region Network
+  - Hosted at Utah Valley University, 2018

+- 2x Department of Mathematics Honorary Speaker
+  - Hosted at Utah Valley University, 2019 and 2020